 There are many tools and techniques Project Management presents in the management of a successful project.
 Earned Value Analysis is one of the most highly-regarded.
 Unfortunately, earned value management is less than fully embraced.

-Here are some basic information about earned value that will present the reader to embrace the positive values of EVMS (earned value management system) without the
+are some basic information about earned value that will present the reader to

 Earned value analysis

-This is the method that allows the project manager to measure the amount of work actually performed on a project.
-This is done beyond the basic review of costs and schedule reports.
+actually performed on a project.
+This is done beyond the basic review of costs

 Earned value

-The term “earned value” is frequently defined as the “budgeted cost of worked performed” or BCWP.
-This budgeted cost of work performed measure.
+term “earned value” is frequently defined as the “budgeted cost of worked performed”

 Performance